zephyrproject-rtos/zephyr/boards/arm/ubx_bmd340eval_nrf52840/doc/index.rst

 (nrf52840dk_nrf52840) may be used without modification.

 ..note::
-	The BMD-340 and BMD-341 are identical except for the antennna.
+	The BMD-340 and BMD-341 are identical except for the antenna.
 	Throughout this board support package, the filenames utilize the ubx_bmd340eval_nrf52840.